hoangquocanhrb/Potato-Diseases/README.md

 ## Training

 The model used for training is a pretrained VGG16.
 The classifier layer was modified with three classes and I freezed all layers before it.
 If you want to update all of them, just set 'requires_grad_(True)' in line 9 of 'network.py'.
-As input to the network, images was resize to (224,224).
+As input to the network, images was resized to (224,224).
 To classify diseases, I used Softmax activation with total probability is 1.

 <img src='Img/vgg16.png'>